The Motes

 Eois Reef Light Station

-them aloft, defying gravity.
+crystal to keep them aloft, defying gravity.
 Over time, the rock around these crystals erodes due to wind and rain, crumbling to join the pink dust that forms the Undermote Desert below.
-Along the easternmost portion of the reef stands a light station, warning ships to steer clear during darkness when even the most secure vessels risk colliding with one or more clasts.
+Along the easternmost portion of the reef stands a light station, warning ships to steer clear during darkness when even the most secure vessels risk death by a thousand cuts of navigating this reef.

 Deepsky